voxel51/fiftyone/docs/source/integrations/cvat.rst

 Restricting label edits
 -----------------------

-You can use the `allow_additions`, `allow_deletions`, and `allow_spatial_edits`
+You can use the `allow_additions`, `allow_deletions`, `allow_label_edits`, and
-parameters to configure whether certain types of edits are allowed in your annotation run.
-See :ref:`this section <cvat-restricting-edits>` for more information about the available options.
+`allow_spatial_edits` parameters to configure whether certain types of edits are allowed in your annotation run.
+See
+:ref:`this section <cvat-restricting-edits>` for more information about the available options.

-For example, suppose you have an existing `ground_truth` field that contains objects of various types and you would like to add new `sex` and `age` attributes to all people in this field while also strictly enforcing that no objects can be added, deleted, or have their bounding boxes modified.
+For example, suppose you have an existing `ground_truth` field that contains objects of various types and you would like to add new `sex` and `age` attributes to all people in this field while also strictly enforcing that no objects can be added, deleted, or have their labels or bounding boxes modified.
 You can configure an annotation run for this as follows:

 .. code:: python
     :linenos: